 When it came to strength versus body for the Warhead III, I gave the edge to the strength.
 At the same time, this was a cigar where flavor was not sacrificed for strength.

 Warhead III is an interesting smoke.
 It’s not the most complex smoke.
 The notes produced are pretty basic for a Connecticut Broadleaf cigar.
 However, everything with this cigar just seemed to come together perfectly.
-I loved the power and spice this cigar this cigar brought to the table.
-Warhead III is a cigar where the flavor not sacrificed and the strength and spice does not assault the palate.
+I loved the power and spice this cigar brought to the table.
+Warhead III is a cigar where the flavor is not sacrificed and the strength and spice does not assault the palate.
 The 38 ring gauge box-press format with a Connecticut Broadleaf was also something that I very much enjoyed.
 This is still very much a cigar for the experienced, full-bodied cigar enthusiast.
 As for myself, this is not only a cigar I would smoke again, but its worthy of a fight with Chuck Norris.